Page Index and Quicklinks:

 2Cor 13:5 (Liv) Check up on yourselves.
 Are you really Christians?
 Do you pass the test?
 Do you feel Christ's presence and power more and more within you?
 Or are you just pretending to be Christians when you really aren't at all?

-There is a good deal of information on how to "test yourself" in scripture; especially on new birth and repentance from sin.
+There is a good deal of information on how to "test yourself" in scripture; especially on repentance from sin and being a new creation.
 The problem in developing this Bible Study was to decide which scriptures to take out so that it was not too long, while at the same time providing enough verses to make a succinct case for each test.
 Given all that was removed, we have placed the extra texts and additional comments in this document for the purpose of further study, as teacher's notes, and for general reference.
 Where there is a full, posted Bible Study focusing on the topic or a related dialog posting, the links are included in the appropriate section, below.
 Some verses--in different translations---are repeated here for the sake of flow and readability.

 MORE ON TEST 1: Gospel Belief and Confession of Faith